 PSHE - including Relationships and Health Education

 PSHE stands for ‘Personal, Social, Health and Economic’ Education and RSE stands for ‘Relationship and Sex Education’.
-RSE and Health Education are statutory requirements, which means that it must be taught to all children (unless parents request otherwise).
+RSE and Health Education are statutory requirements.
+You can view our draft policy by following the PDF link below.
+If you wish to discuss this with the school, please do contact us.

 At Northbourne we use the ‘Jigsaw’ PSHE programme, which ensures that we have a wide coverage of the subject areas at age appropriate levels.
 ‘Jigsaw’ is approved by The Church of England and therefore is in-line with the school’s faith requirements.